rhertogh/yii2-security.txt/docs/internals/report-an-issue.md

 **Avoid duplicated issues**

-Before you report an issue, please search through [existing issues](https://github.com/rhertogh/yii2-oauth2-server/issues) to see if your issue is already reported or fixed to make sure you are not reporting a duplicated issue.
+Before you report an issue, please search through [existing issues](https://github.com/rhertogh/yii2-security.txt/issues) to see if your issue is already reported or fixed to make sure you are not reporting a duplicated issue.
-Also make sure you have the latest version of the Yii2-Oauth2-Server and see if the issue still exists.
+Also make sure you have the latest version of the Yii2 security.txt extension and see if the issue still exists.